A-Herzog/Warteschlangensimulator/README_en.md

 ## Download

 * [Windows installer](https://github.com/A-Herzog/Warteschlangensimulator/releases/latest/download/SimulatorSetup.exe)
-* [Zip file](https://github.com/A-Herzog/Warteschlangensimulator/releases/latest/download/Simulator.zip) (for use under Windows, Linux, MacOS, ...)
+* [Zip file](https://github.com/A-Herzog/Warteschlangensimulator/releases/latest/download/Simulator.zip) (for use under Windows, Linux, ...)
 * [Source code](https://github.com/A-Herzog/Warteschlangensimulator/releases/latest/) ([Notes on the build process](BUILD.md))

 The Windows version can be installed with or without admin rights.
 The zip file version can be used on any platform without installation.